msv-lab/llm-play/README.md

 Available placeholders for data:

-- `%%CONDENSED_ESCAPED_DATA%%` - the single-lined, stripped, truncated to 100 characters and shell-escaped text.
+- `%%CONDENSED_ESCAPED_DATA%%` - the single-lined, stripped, truncated and shell-escaped text.
 - `%%ESCAPED_DATA%%` - the shell-escaped text.
-- `%%CONDENCED_DATA%%` - the single-lined, stripped, truncated to 100 characters text.
+- `%%CONDENSED_DATA%%` - the single-lined, stripped, truncated text.
 - `%%RAW_DATA%%` - the original text.

 Similarly, `RAW_`, `ESCAPED_`, `CONDENCED_` and `CONDENSED_ESCAPED_` variants are provided for the following variables: